Board of Directors

 Active in the legal community, Susan is president-elect of the Oklahoma Bar Association in 2019, having previously served as vice president in 2014 and also serving a three-year term as a member of the OBA’s Board of Governors from 2010 – 2012.
 In 2015, she completed an eight-year term on the Oklahoma Bar Foundation’s Board of Trustees, which included a one-year term as its president in 2013.

 Mr. Tisdal has practiced law since 1976 and is a shareholder in the firm of Tisdal & O’Hara with offices in Clinton and Edmond.
 Mr. Tisdal has previously served as Vice President of the OBA Board of Governors, President of the Oklahoma Bar Foundation, Chairman of the OBA Professional Responsibility Commission and Chairman of the Oklahoma Wildlife Conservation Commission.
-Best Lawyers in America has named him Oklahoma City Area Attorney of the Year in Oil & Gas Law three times (2011, 2013, 2017).
-He was also named Oklahoma City Area Lawyer of the Year in Mass Tort Litigation by the same group in 2012.
-In 2013, he received the Eugene Kuntz Award at the Eugene Kuntz Conference on Natural Resources Law and Policy, and he is also a recipient of the OBA’s President’s Award and the Neil E. Bogan Professionalism Award.
-From 2008 to 2018, Mr. Tisdal has been selected for the annual Oklahoma Super Lawyers list.
-Mr. Tisdal is a Fellow in the American College of Trial Lawyers, a member of the American Bar Association, and an Oklahoma Fellow of the American Bar Foundation.
+The Best Lawyers in America named him Oklahoma Attorney of the Year in Oil & Gas Law (2011).
+He has received the OBA’s President’s Award and the Neil E. Bogan Professionalism Award.
+Mr. Tisdal is a Fellow, American College of Trial Lawyers, a member of the American Bar Association, and an Oklahoma Fellow of the American Bar Foundation.